 Now, in the main Keka window, select “7Z” option at the upper right, if not already selected.
 Fill in your chosen password.
 I usually also select “Exclude Mac resource forks” (harmless and invisible to Mac users but confusing for Windows users).

 Put all of your files into a single folder, say “my secret stuff.”
 Drag that folder on top of the Keka window and it will magically change like the figure below.

 c) Decrypting the 7z File

 The process at the receiving end is much simpler – the receiver usually just needs to double-click the .7z file.
-They will need a zip/compression application installed to handle this, of course.
-7-Zip and Keka are obvious choices, but there are others that will decrypt these files (even if they can’t create them in the first place) like Unarchiver for Mac or PeaZip for Windows.
+They may need to install a zip/compression application to handle this.
+They can use the free 7-zip tool on Windows; for Mac, you can use Keka or I think 7-zip is now supported on Mac, too.
 Obviously, the recipient will also need the password (Step 2).

 STEP 2: Sharing Your Zip File Password

 As always, the devil is in the details… you have your strong password and you’ve used it to encrypt your zip file.
 Now… how do you get this crazy password to the other guy?
 Believe it or not, this one step is where so many people fail miserably.
 Don’t send the password along with the file!
 (Don’t laugh… people do this.)
-In general, you need to share the password using a different mechanism than whatever you used to share the file.
+You need to share the password using a different communication mechanism than whatever you used to share the file.